rvalitov/zabbix-php-fpm/README.md

 AllowRoot=1
 ```

-##### 1.3.2 Grant previliges to the PHP-FPM autodiscovery script only
+##### 1.3.2 Grant privileges to the PHP-FPM auto discovery script only
-If you don't want to run Zabbix Agent as root, then you can configure the previliges only to our script.
+If you don't want to run Zabbix Agent as root, then you can configure the privileges only to our script.
 In this case you need to have `sudo` installed:

 ```console
 apt-get install sudo